Good afternoon and welcome to the podcast Lotus Eaters episode 1260.

 You think?

-From an insurgency perspective, the first thing you do is sort of move them out, then cut their logistics, then target them.
+From an insurgency perspective, the first thing you do is to sort of move them out, then cut their logistics, then target them.

-So it will be quite terrible.
+So it would be quite terrible.

 They should instead double down and make sure that the area is properly secured and that everybody who does this is appropriately punished, including his entire network.